SB 763 (Hurtado D) Conspiracy against trade: punishment.

 violation or the pecuniary loss to another by the violation, or by both a fine and imprisonment.
 This bill

-would also increase change the term of imprisonment in a state prison or county jail described above
+would also change the term of imprisonment in a state prison or county jail described above to not

-to not more than 2, 3, or 5 years and would increase the fine described above with respect to an
+more than 2, 3, or 5 years and would increase the fine described above with respect to an individual

-individual violator to $1,000,000.
-By increasing the maximum term an individual violator could serve in
+violator to $1,000,000.
+By increasing the maximum term an individual violator could serve in a county

-a county prison, this bill would impose a state-mandated local program.
-The bill would also impose an
+prison, the bill would impose a state-mandated local program.
+The bill would impose an additional civil

-additional civil penalty of $1,000,000 on a person, corporation, or business entity for violating the act,
+penalty of $1,000,000 on a person, corporation, or business entity for violating the act, as prescribed.